Danny Masterson Arrested and Charged With Raping Three Women - E! Online

-Danny Masterson has been charged with forcibly raping three women in separate incidents occurring between 2001 and 2003.
+Danny Masterson has been charged with forcibly raping three women in separate incidents that took place between 2001 and 2003.

-Los Angeles County District Attorney Jackie Lacey announced the charges on Wednesday.
+Los Angeles County District Attorney Jackie Lacey announced the charges, three counts of rape by force or fear, on Wednesday.
 According to records obtained by E!
-News, the That '70s Show star was arrested at 11:30 a.m. and is currently being held in police custody on $3.3 million bail.
+News, the That '70s Show star was arrested at 11:30 a.m. and held in police custody on $3.3 million bail.
+E!
+News confirms he has since been released on bond.

 The complaint against Masterson states that he allegedly raped a 23-year-old woman between January and December 2001.
 Then in April 2003, he allegedly raped a 28-year-old woman.
 The third incident allegedly occurred sometime between October and December of the same year, when he allegedly raped a 23-year-old woman who he invited to his Hollywood Hills home.